saurshaz/redapp/README.md

 ######################################################
-#   React Universal Counter App with Side Drawer   	 #
+#   Tinder Like Swipe App with Side Drawer   	 #
 ######################################################

 - Runs on iOS and Android